limbernie/limbernie.github.io/_posts/2018-02-02-g0rmint-walkthrough.md

 ### Resetting Password

-Suffice to say, the most obvious thing to try would be to look at `db.sql` for the admin credentials.
-Unfortunately. the credentials `(demo@example.com:demo)` did not work.
+Suffice to say, the most obvious thing to try would be to look at `db.sql` for the admin credential.
+Unfortunately, the credential `(demo@example.com:demo)` did not work.

 ![db.sql](/assets/images/posts/g0rmint-walkthrough/g0rmint-16.png)